Why so scrawny, cat?

 The British author Reginald Horace Blyth wrote six volumes on haiku between 1963 and 1977.
 Here is a haiku Blyth liked:

 Heh heh heh, heh heh heh.

-I seem to recall the hehs were spread over six lines in Arne Dorumsgaard's translation, if that matters.
+The hehs are spread over six lines in Arne Dørumsgaard's translation, if that matters.
 The original, Japanese poem was made right after a guest in a party farted.
 It is found in the Norwegian artist Arne Dorumsgaard's little book Om å gjendikte kinesisk poesi [About Re-creating Chinese Poetry] (1970).

 In the book he reveals how he set about translating a great many poems from the Far East's poetry and lore without knowing the languages that most of them were made in.
 Instead he relied on translations that were well received by critics, and came up with well over twenty volumes of re-creations - and got two Norwegian literature prices and was made a honorary doctor at a university in Taiwan eventually [Norsk Wikipedia, s.v.
 "Arne Dørumsgaard"].